bryancaraman/thrift-API/README.md

 > Procedural

 1. Please use the bootcamp slack channel to collaborate
-2. During presentation please use slack for questions
+2. During presentation please use slack for coding questions and include your code when relevant
 3. If you need immediate help use the raise hand reaction in Zoom
 4. You may use any resource - google, stack overflow, each other, but we reccomend you start with the documentation